byheng/Neural-Network-Accelerator/README.md

 ![image](./script/after_nms.png)

 - **todo**

+  1. The current way of loading instructions is through rom.
+Next, it will be modified to axi_lite.

-  Complete the deployment on xilinx 19EG, and complete the inference of the static pictures in ddr.
+  2. Complete the deployment on xilinx 19EG, and complete the inference of the static pictures in ddr.
 In 19EG, I will try to perfect the circuit design so that it can reach 300MHz。

 ## Reference
 - [yolov8-prune-network](https://github.com/ybai789/yolov8-prune-network-slimming)